The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

 1. Break the problem down

-Get learners to take a step back to ‘unpack’ the question to make sure they understand it.
-Ask them questions like:
+Instruct learners to step back to break down the question to ensure they understand it.
+Ask questions such as:

 • Is this something you have done before?